kjavedan/Ecommerce-website/src/A_challenges.md

 * problem? (level 2)
 -how to display each category items when they are called?
 * answer:
--pass props to products component props(category, selectedPage, fillters,...)
+1. pass props to products component props(category, selectedPage, fillters,...)

--products makes a call to the data base with these info -display them in the main layout as a productCategory
+2. products makes a call to the data base with these info

+3. display them in the main layout as a productCategory

 *problem? (level 3)